Summer-andy/chrome-extensions-searchReplace/README.md

 ## todoList
 - [x] Support text substitution
 - [x] Optimize the replacement method
-- [x] Optimize interactive experience
+- [x] Complete a set of replacement mechanism that can adapt to all kinds of packaged pages
-- [ ] Complete a set of replacement mechanism that can adapt to all kinds of packaged pages
+- [] Optimize interactive experience

 ## 🤝 submission specifications